|Crash site||Copenhagen/Kastrup airport, Denmark|

-(*) A couple of items from Belgium to addresses in Denmark are known.
+(*) Two items sent from Belgium to addresses in Denmark are known.
 Perhaps one mail bag was by mistake not unloaded in Copenhagen?

 Labels with Danish text were used with mail from Denmark.
-A few examples of Danish labels on mail from Belgium are known to Finland (1) and Sweden (2).
+A few examples of Danish labels on mail from Belgium to Finland or Sweden are known.

-Labels with Swedish text were widely used on mail from Belgium (several types are known).
+Labels with Swedish text were sometimes used on mail from Belgium to Sweden.

 The Danish Post produced labels with text in Danish language which can be translated to “Damaged in the air crash at Kastrup Airport on 26.
 January 1947.
 The Reexpedition Post Office”.

 The size of the labels vary as they were printed on large size paper and later cut from the sheets.

 Even if the text is the same I have recorded 3 variations in the arranging of the text: